 You can have a human person look at a resume and parse it.
 I promise.
 I've worked enough places where we did it despite high applicant volume, so I don't believe a single HR person who says they get too many applicants to have a human screen them, and you shouldn't believe them either.
-If the application is more than name, email address, maybe an EEOC section, and some fields to copy/paste or upload their resume/cover letter, then you probably have a bad process.
-And if you have one of those "personality test" questionnaires, then you don't deserve to have any employees.
+If the application is more than name, email address, maybe an EEOC section, and some fields to copy/paste or upload their resume/cover letter, then you might have a bad process.
+I'm fine with a few specific questions to get a better idea of who your candidates are, but if you have one of those "personality test" questionnaires, or if you require applicants to put their work history for the last 7 years, field by field, into a form, then you don't deserve to have any employees.
 Plain and simple.

 Stop being stingy with raises.